 Akrti has been involved with making music for ad work, short film scoring and dance theater.

-Recently she released a downtempo song called ‘Kneeʼ featuring lush long drawn vocal layers that descend into a smooth ambient groove as the song progresses.
-For the most part, her vocal layers work less in a traditional sense – as a lead melodic element, rather presents ambiguity by the way just fuses into the background forming a seamless wave of harmonies.
+She released a downtempo song called ‘Kneeʼ featuring lush long drawn vocal layers that descend into a smooth ambient groove.
+For the most part, her vocal layers work less in a traditional sense – as a lead melodic element.
+Rather presents ambiguity by the way just fuses into the background forming a seamless wave of harmonies.
 For this track she collaborated with Bangalore based Jeevan Antony who played guitar.
-Fascinated by the idea of analogue processing through Jeevan’s guitar pedals, they ran everything into Ableton Live and recorded the session in one shot.
+Fascinated by the idea of analogue processing through Jeevan’s guitar pedals, they ran everything into Ableton Live.
 Akrti took the recording home and worked out the production maintaining a minimalistic groove.
-The vocal layers, almost like a long musical wail, is an interpretation of Jeevan’s pain from a knee injury he had around the time, Akrti jokingly adds.
+The vocal layers, almost like a long musical wail, is an interpretation of Jeevan’s pain from a knee injury.

 Besides making music, Akrti dabbles in obscure visual artworks that speak a different kind of language.
-Going through them, you can come across self-portraits that have a bizarre undertone which she uses to mirror her thoughts, emotions and ideas.
+Going through them, you can come across self-portraits that have a bizarre undertone which she uses to mirror her thoughts.
 She actively shares her work online via her Instagram handle.

 “[This is] an expression of how silly I feel inside.
 I also like the colour and texture of my tongue on my face and the patterns of the clay drying on my face.”

 You can see more of Akrti’s visual work on here instagram page – https://www.instagram.com/_akrti_/